tashasho/TASHASHO/README.md

- 🎀 i teach ai how to be a better judgy aunty 🎀
+ 🎀 i judge people for a living 🎀